 ODIR is a free add-on that that can remove duplicate items from any folder in Outlook, including contacts, calendar, email messages and tasks.
 It will store the duplicate items in a subfolder so you can easily review the changes before permanently deleting the duplicate items.

 The limitation is that ODIR will only search for duplicates in one folder so it will not help you find, for instance, an email that is duplicated across two different folders.
-In that case, you may use the AbleBits plug-in (30 day trial) that will find and remove duplicate emails across all Outlook folders.

 6. Remove Attachments to Save Disk Space